Yakutat Tern Festival - June 5-June 8, 2014

 Days until our next festival starts

-We are excited to offer charter boat Yakutat Bay field trip
+We are excited to offer an optional Yakutat Bay charter boat

 Every Alaska community has a claim to fame regarding its natural

 resources.
 Yakutat is no exception.
 One of the largest and southernmost

 known breeding colonies of Aleutian Terns exists here.
 The earliest record of breeding Aleutian Terns in Yakutat –